DigitaleGesellschaft/jekyll-theme-conference/README.md

 - `_tools/build.yml` -> `.github/workflows/build.yml`

+> [!IMPORTANT]
-Please note that the `Gemfile.lock` of your project must be adapted to include specific versions required by Github's workflow server, i.e., run `bundle lock --add-platform x86_64-linux` to add support for them.
+> Please note that the `Gemfile.lock` of your project must be adapted to include specific versions required by GitHub's workflow server, i.e., run `bundle lock --add-platform x86_64-linux` to add support for them.

 ## Configuration